Please click here for more information on traing workshops from the ASD team at Liverpool City Council.

 At St Hugh’s, we are committed to whole-school inclusion.
 We provide a secure and safe environment where all children are able to learn according to their ability.
 Children are given every opportunity to participate in all aspects of school life and are encouraged to take part in extra-curricular clubs, residential trips and all sporting activities.
 We follow the principles of Inclusion as set out in the Special educational needs and disability code of practice: 0 to 25 years.

 - To ensure all pupils are offered full access to a broad, balanced and relevant curriculum;

-All pupils will be given the opportunity to reach their full potential educationally, emotionally, and physically;
+- All pupils will be given the opportunity to reach their full potential educationally, emotionally, and physically;

-All teachers view themselves as teachers of pupils with special educational needs, teaching such pupils is a whole school responsibility;
+- All teachers view themselves as teachers of pupils with special educational needs, teaching such pupils is a whole school responsibility;

-All pupils with special educational needs should have their needs met;
+- All pupils with special educational needs should have their needs met;

-Pupil’s special educational needs will normally be met in the mainstream classroom;
+- Pupil’s special educational needs will normally be met in the mainstream classroom;

-Pupil’s views should be sought and taken into account;
+- Pupil’s views should be sought and taken into account;

-Parents/carers have a vital role to play in supporting their child’s education and therefore good home/school links are established.
+- Parents/carers have a vital role to play in supporting their child’s education and therefore good home/school links are established.